Coming September 24, 2019

 “The Contract begins as a take-charge American woman arrives in Saudi Arabia to chase a deal she hopes will bring international acclaim to her design company.
 She plows ahead despite the misgivings of those closest to her.
 That’s what’s on the surface.
 Ah, but the undercurrents.
 Author Sheila Grinell takes readers deep as she explores titanic clashes of culture and personality.”

---LINDA VALDEZ, Pulitzer Prize finalist for editorial writing and author of Crossing the Line: A Marriage Across Borders
+--LINDA VALDEZ, author of Crossing the Line: A Marriage Across Borders

 “Fascinating insights into the world of museum exhibits, the frustrations of American women doing business in Saudi Arabia, and the emotional mysteries of marriage.
 Characters are vivid and captivating, and creative plot twists keep the reader engrossed.”